Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Open Problems and Future Work

 It would also be interesting to understand whether the techniques in \cite{NAlon_ANaor_2006} can be adapted to obtain an approximation algorithm to the bipartite Grothendieck problem over the orthogonal group; this would be closer in spirit to the non commutative Grothendieck inequality~\cite{Naor_etal_NCGI}.

 Another interesting question is whether the approximation ratios obtained in this paper correspond to the hardness of approximation of the problem (perhaps conditioned on the Unique-Games conjecture~\cite{SKhot_2010}).
 Our optimality conditions are restricted to the particular relaxation we consider and do not exclude the existence of an efficient algorithm, not relying on the same relaxation, that approximates (\ref{eq_QFOG}) with a better approximation ratio.
-Nevertheless, Raghavendra~\cite{Raghavendra_tightratiosUG} results on hardness results for a host of problems matching the integrality gap of natural SDP relaxations suggest that our approximation ratios might be optimal.
+Nevertheless, Raghavendra~\cite{Raghavendra_tightratiosUG} results on hardness for a host of problems matching the integrality gap of natural SDP relaxations suggest that our approximation ratios might be optimal (see also the recent results in~\cite{Briet_GrothendieckHardness}).